bigbio/pgatk/docs/pepgenome.rst

 |4                  |Quant             |Quantitative value in the given sample   |
 +-------------------+------------------+-----------------------------------------+

-.. hint:: *Peptide sequence with PSI-MS modification names in round brackets following the mpdified amino acid, e.g. PEPT(Phopsho)IDE for a phosphorylated threonine.
+.. hint:: *Peptide sequence with PSI-MS modification names in round brackets following the modified amino acid, e.g. PEPT(Phopsho)IDE for a phosphorylated threonine.

 .. note:: In addition the tool support mzTab and mzIdentML File format input.